vanshdeepsingh-coder/Consulting-Application/README.md

 also love to add typeScript. right now my machine taking little time while compile typescript file, it's too hard me that using that site without typescript.

 What you get here:
-* implement responsive ui with first loading including backend
+* implement responsive ui with first mmmmm including backend
-* * MUI provides  styling and building Material-UI components quickly and easily
+* * MUI provides  styling and building mmmmm-UI components quickly and easily
 * Most of the UI created react-bootstrap as well row css.
 * Few cases used MUI but in future i will add more MUI features here.:smile:
 * Responsive landing page.